csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-1/planning.md

 We are planning to build a website, providing matches to cancer patients to hook-up, look for a mentor, or become other patients' mentors.

 #### Q: How to provide matches for users?
-	Our product will provide several tags (e.g. Need-Mentor, Want-Hookup, etc) to let users choose from.
+	First, Our product will provide several tags (e.g. Need-Mentor, Want-Hookup, etc) to let users choose from, users can define
-	This helps users define themselves (purpose and need).
+	their purpose by choosing the correct tags for themselves.
 	Then the product can provide matches for users. (see below)

-	First, Our product will provide several tags (e.g. Need-Mentor, Want-Hookup, etc) to let users choose from,
-	users can define their purpose by choosing the correct tags for themselves.
-	Then the product can provide matches for users. (see below)

 #### Q: How to match up users?
-	Our product will have a tag filter setting on the main page.
+	Our product will have a setting(tags, ages, gender, location, etc) on the main page.
 	It makes sure that the matches we provide meet the user's will.

 #### Q:  How to show matches?
 	On the main page, our product will display a person's photos and profiles once a time.